tickets

 In April 1943, when former military personnel were ordered to report for duty in Germany, Douwe went into hiding with his family.
 They found shelter with resistance families in Westendorp and Noorderbroek.
 During this time, he lived under the alias “The son of farmer Jansen.”
 In secret, he trained with weapons and prepared for further resistance operations.

-Following the liberation of Varsseveld, Douwe and his comrades set out to capture German soldiers and hand them over to the Military Authority (Militair Gezag).
-In April, he joined the second company of the Dutch National Battalion (DNB), becoming its acting commander in early July.
-His unit was tasked with the perilous work of mine-clearing—a duty he later continued within the Royal Netherlands Army.
+After the liberation of Varsseveld, Douwe sets out with his resistance comrades to hand over German soldiers to the Military Authority.
+In April, he joins the second company of the Dutch National Battalion, and in early July, he becomes acting commander.
+His unit is engaged in clearing mines, a dangerous task that he later continues with the Royal Netherlands Army.

 In 1947, Douwe departed for the Dutch East Indies as a First Lieutenant, stationed in East Borneo.